Dodgers beat Pirates 2-1 on HRs by McKinney and Muncy

 Kenley Jansen pitched the ninth for his 24th save, but not without some suspense.

 The Pirates had the potential tying run in scoring position with one out after newly signed Yoshi Tsutsugo doubled into the left-field corner off Jansen.
-Tsutsugo moved to third on Hoy Park’s groundout, but Jansen got Ke’Bryan Hayes to ground out to end the game.
+Tsutsugo moved to third on Hoy Park’s groundout, but Jansen got Ke’Bryan Hayes to ground out and the Pirates dropped their third in a row.

+Pirates starter Steven Brault knew the Dodgers were dangerous when trailing by one run.

+“It’s almost harder since it’s a bullpen game for them,” he said.
+“Everybody that comes up to the plate, you’ve got to be on your game.”

 Offense was in short supply for both teams.
 They had three hits each through six scoreless innings.